aherbert/gdsc-smlm/docs/results_plugins.rst

 The plugin then presents a dialog where the current units for the results are shown.
 Calibration values are also shown for distance and intensity.
 The units can be changed and the calibration updated if required.
 If the ``OK`` button is pressed then the results are converted if the units have been changed by linearly scaling the data by the appropriate conversion factor.
 The results calibration will be updated to the new units (if changed) and the new calibration values.

-.. index:: show results header
+.. index:: !
+Show Results Header

 Show Results Header
 -------------------